 So, you want to write a book set in any historical time period of your choosing.
 And your main character is a really cool knight who sets out to save the world, or a Victorian era medium who can see ghosts.
 Whoever your protagonist may be, they are someone within a world very different than ours.
 And we as writers need to remember that people long ago may not have had the same troubles we do.
 They were very different people.
-So, here are some dos and don’t about writing from a historical character’s perspective.
+So, here are some dos and don’ts about writing from a historical character’s perspective.

 1. Words, Words, Words

-This seems like the most obvious no-no, and the thing that is overlooked most.
-In every era, certain words mean certain things.
+This seems like the most obvious no-no, and the thing that is overlooked most often.
+In every eras, certain words mean certain things.
 There is slang.
 If we went back to just thirty years ago, no one would know what Twitter, Facebook, or probably even Myspace (yes, I’m old) was.
 So imagine if you are writing a story set in the Victorian era, over a hundred years ago, or—more drastically—a medieval tale or novel set in Ancient Rome.
 People would have talked very differently.

 In researching for a historical novel, do not just read a bunch of history books about the era.
 The problem with this is: they were written by people in a more modern era.
 One might say they were often translated to be understandable to a current reader.
 And I am not saying there is not incredible value in writing such history books.
 However, there is also something missing: understanding how people spoke and thought.

 One technique to solve this issue is going back to the source material.
 By this, I mean reading the classics.
-If your book is set in the sixteenth century, read some Shakespeare, Machiavelli, and Dante to get a understanding of what people thought about at that time.
+If your book is set in the sixteenth century, read some Shakespeare, Machiavelli, and Dante to get an understanding of what people thought about at that time.

-Now, this technique could be difficult if your book is set during an ancient era.
+Now, this technique could be difficult if your book is set during an ancient eras.
 For Ancient Rome you might read the Bible—I know, controversial, but the New Testament is set around the Roman empire— or Plato (or other philosophers at that time), but say you are writing about Ancient Egypt.
 We hardly can translate the language, much less know how people thought at the time.
 Right?

 Wrong!
 This is where connecting the dots comes in play, and that is where your reason and imagination comes in.
 For example, we know the Egyptians believed in the afterlife and were highly superstitious.
 Because of that and other things we know, we can concur many of the beliefs about the people.